mikesmithgh/kitty-scrollback.nvim/README.md

 > [!NOTE]
 > Command-line editing is only supported for `bash`, `fish`, or `zsh`

-Generate the shell configuration and add them to the appropriate location.
-The comments in the shell configuration will provide additional setup instructions. `KittyScrollbackGenerateCommandLineEditing` requires one parameter, either `bash`, `fish`, or `zsh`.
+Generate the configuration and add it to the appropriate location.
+The comments in the configuration will provide additional setup instructions. `KittyScrollbackGenerateCommandLineEditing` requires one parameter, either `bash`, `fish`, or `zsh`.
   ```sh
   nvim --headless +'KittyScrollbackGenerateCommandLineEditing <shell>' # replace <shell> with bash, fish, or zsh